-If there’s one thing you hope for while traveling with little kids, it’s probably sleep — that’s why having a comfortable travel crib for your little one to rest is important.
-Of course, you can always ask your hotel for a crib, but you might find that they’re old, worn down and maybe even too small for your child.
+If there’s one thing you hope for while traveling with little kids, it’s probably sleep; that’s why having a comfortable travel crib — and a travel car seat! — for your little one to rest is important.
+Of course, you can always ask your hotel for a crib, but you might find that they’re old, worn-down and maybe even too small for your child.
 And there’s always the chance that you get to your family vacation spot and the crib you arranged in advance is no longer available — it, unfortunately, can happen.

-This is where a portable travel crib comes into play — one that is comfortable, is easy to carry, is easy to check as luggage and can be set up and collapsed in no time.
+This is where a portable travel crib comes into play — one that is comfortable, easy to carry, easy to check as luggage and capable of being set up and collapsed in no time.
 Bringing your own travel crib with you means you know exactly what your child is going to sleep in.
 But even with a travel crib, you’ll still want to make sure you’re following the Consumer Product Safety Commission’s (CPSC) safe sleeping guidelines.

 Our favorite travel cribs

 Listed at just 11 pounds, the BabyBjorn was rated the best overall pick when it comes to travel cribs by the popular baby website What to Expect.
 The crib sets up and breaks down in seconds and folds into an easy-to-maneuver carrying suitcase, making air travel much easier with a child.
 The mattress is thick and cozy and will allow your baby to sleep well.
 The mesh sides allow you to watch your baby while they’re sleeping while also providing a safe sleeping environment.

 Although the crib is close to $300, this is one of those purchases where you’ll be happy you spent the money if you’re traveling often.
 The crib is also large enough to fit most children until they’re ready for a real bed.